influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 #### Mallocs

-* The cumulative count of heap objects allocated.
+* The cumulative number of heap objects allocated.
-* The number of live objects is Mallocs - Frees.
+* The total number of live objects is Mallocs - Frees.
 * Data type: integer

 #### NumGC

+* The number of completed GC (garbage collection) cycles.
 * Data type: integer

 #### NumGoroutine

-* The number of Go routines.
+* The total number of Go routines.
 * Data type: integer

 #### PauseTotalNs

-* The length of total pause, in nanoseconds.
+* The total duration, in nanoseconds, of total GC (garbage collection) pauses.
 * Data type: integer

 #### Sys

-* The total bytes of memory obtained from the OS.
+* The total number of bytes of memory obtained from the OS.
 * Measures the virtual address space reserved by the Go runtime for the heap, stacks, and other internal data structures.
 * Data type: integer

 #### TotalAlloc

-* The cumulative bytes allocated for heap objects.
+* The cumulative number of bytes allocated for heap objects.
 * This statistic does not decrease when objects are freed.
 * Data type: integer